mikolmogorov/trapezoid_map/README.md

 Provides: the query for a trapezoid which contains the given point.

 The current version provides only an interface for benchmarking.
-Use the command below to try it:
+Use the commands below to try it:

 	make
 	run_test.sh NUM_POINTS